Kenyon Wright

-Kenyon Edward Wright CBE (31 August 1932 – 11 January 2017) was a priest of the Scottish Episcopal Church and a political campaigner.
+Canon Kenyon Edward Wright CBE (31 August 1932 – 11 January 2017) was a priest of the Scottish Episcopal Church and a political campaigner.
 Wright chaired the Scottish Constitutional Convention (1989–1999), which laid the groundwork for the creation of the devolved Scottish Parliament in 1999.

 Early life

 Wright was born in Paisley in Scotland on 31 August 1932, the son of a textile technician.
-He attended Paisley Grammar School, followed by Glasgow and Cambridge Universities.
+He attended Paisley Grammar School and Glasgow University, where he graduated with an MA (Hons.) degree in mathematics and philosophy.
+He then studied for a further degree at Fitzwilliam House, Cambridge, where he was awarded a lower-second class in Part II of the theological tripos in 1955.

 Ministry

 From 1955, he served as a Methodist missionary in India and in 1963 was appointed Director of the Ecumenical, Social and Industrial Institute in Durgapur, India.

 In 1970, he returned to the United Kingdom as Director of Urban Ministry, at Coventry Cathedral and then in 1974 was promoted to Canon Residentiary at the Cathedral and Director of its International Ministry.

 In 1981, he came back to Scotland and became General Secretary of the Scottish Council of Churches.
 In 1990, he became Director of Kairos (Centre for a Sustainable Society).
 In 1994 he took up the post of Priest-in-Charge of All Saints Church in Glencarse.